Email nurturing overview

 This takes 10-15 minutes.

-2. Create a new flow with a name and default sender
+2. Create a new workflow with a name and default sender

 3. Define the audience criteria